 On December 23, as Christmas approached, the SPD and the military attempted to get rid of the People’s Navy Division.
 This corps, consisting of 3,000 men, was the largest revolutionary military unit in the capital.
 They were organized around sailors from Kiel and had been housed in the City Palace since the early days of the revolution.
 Now the government refused to pay them if they did not accept a new commander from the SPD.
 On Christmas Eve, counterrevolutionary troops surrounded the palace and issued an ultimatum to the sailors—and proceeded to bombard the building with machine guns and artillery.
 Thousands of workers gathered in the city center to support the People’s Navy Division, and together they forced the attackers to retreat.

 Ebert had coordinated the attack with Groener.
 In public, he denied all knowledge of it, but no one believed him.
 After “Ebert’s Bloody Christmas,” the three USPD members resigned from the Council of People’s Deputies.
 Ebert replaced them with MSPD members.
 He dropped the word “council” from the government’s name and began referring to himself as the imperial chancellor.
 It was difficult to find a war minister, that is, a Social Democrat who would accept responsibility for putting down the workers movement.
 Finally, Gustav Noske volunteered.
 “Someone has got to be the bloodhound,” he said.
 Noske understood that the SPD had no chance to beat Berlin’s revolutionary movement in a direct confrontation.
 Their only hope lay in a provocation: draw the revolutionaries into a decisive battle before they could organize their forces.

-Next week, Wladek Flakin will tell the story of the revolution’s defeat.
+In the next part, Wladek Flakin tells the story of the revolution’s defeat.
 What lessons can we draw from this history?